ypsman/ansible-docker-compose/README.md

 You can specifie a version to install.

-The docker_compose_version variable is optinal.
+The docker_compose_version variable is optional.

 Example Playbook
 ----------------